wangy17/Gpro/README.md

 ```

 ### Demo 2: Design promoter highly expression in yeast cell
-To repressent all function of **Gpro**, we provide the design process of highly-expressed promoter in yeast cell.
+To represent all function of **Gpro**, we provide the design process of highly-expressed promoter in yeast cell.
 In this section, we applied genetic algorithm to optimize promoter sequences.

 Train Generator use natural yeast core promoter:
 ```